-It is the program's intent to assist as many projects from the SFY 2023 Funding Lists (Appendix B2) as possible with the loan and forgiveness funds.
-NEPA-like environmental review requirements, Federal cross cutting authorities, FFATA, signage, the prohibition on certain telecommunication and video surveillance services or equipment (Public Law 115-232), and sub-recipient monitoring requirements associated with the receipt of more than \$750,000 in federal funds from any source during the fiscal year may be assigned to several projects where an equivalent amount of the capitalization grant is disbursed.
+It is the program's intent to assist as many projects from the SFY 2024 Funding Lists (Appendix B2) as possible with the loan and forgiveness funds.
+NEPA-like environmental review requirements, Federal cross cutting authorities, FFATA, signage for Base projects, signage BIL General projects (i.e., equivalency, additional subsidization loans), the prohibition on certain telecommunication and video surveillance services or equipment (Public Law 115-232), and sub-recipient monitoring requirements associated with the receipt of more than \$750,000 in federal funds from any source during the fiscal year may be assigned to several projects where an equivalent amount of the capitalization grant is disbursed.
 Due to BIL funding requirements, it may be required that the vast majority of proposed loans will need to meet these requirements.
-However, if as reported, EPA continues to permit equivalency for all new legally required BIL program elements, for this IUP cycle the communities of Ainsworth, Blair, Bradshaw, Duncan, Fullerton, Milford, O'Neill, Ponca, Seward and Wahoo for traditional projects, David City, Emerson, Fairmont, Oakland and Valley for emerging contaminants, and Hastings, Kearney, Lincoln Water System and Metropolitan Utilities District of Omaha for LSL replacement projects will be equivalency targets for these requirements.
+Equivalency projects for this IUP cycle the communities of Cedar-Knox Rural Water Project, Blair, Crete, Dakota City, Fullerton, Milford, Neligh, O'Neill, Ponca, Schuyler, Seward, and Wahoo for traditional projects.
+Per the EPA issued guidance, equivalency is not applicable for Emerging Contaminants and LSL Replacement funding, as those projects must meet all federal requirements.
 And those PWS projects which are substantially impacted by Build America Buy America may be eligible for a twenty basis point borrowing rate reduction as a result.
 Should final EPA guidance not permit the above, limited exceptions may be allowed whenever a loan only community satisfies the equivalency requirement.
 Under those exceptions, small systems may not be subjected to equivalency requirements, but only under the Base program.